juaml/junifer/docs/extending/parcellations.rst

 that a user can easily identify which ROIs were used to produce a specific feature (multiple ROIs, because some features consist of information from two or more ROIs, as for example in functional connectivity).
-Therefore, we provide Junifer with a list of strings, that contains the names for each ROI.
+Therefore, we provide junifer with a list of strings, that contains the names for each ROI.
 In this list, the label at the i-th position indicates the i-th integer label (i.e. the first label in this list corresponds to the first integer label in the parcellation and so on).